AutoGain: Gain Function Adaptation with Submovement Efficiency Optimization: Study 1: Trackpad Gain Function

-We excluded one participant from our dataset, who displayed irregular initial performance in both \emph{gain condition}s as well as inconsistent aiming behavior (high variance in the $p$ parameter, see Equation~\ref{eq:p}).
-She also performed the study using her right hand despite describing herself left-handed overall.
-Perhaps as a consequence of using her non-dominant hand, her ballistic movements were notably slower.
-Her average input speed for the first \block\ was only 15\% higher in \golfpart\ than in \refpart, while the other participants were 96\% faster with \golfpart\ in that block.
-As a result, while \methodname\ did improve her performance over time, that improvement was markedly slower.
-We exclude that participant from the following analyses (N=10), and take note that the consistency of movement can play an important role in the improvement rate of \methodname.
+We excluded one participant from our dataset, who displayed irregular initial performance in both \emph{gain condition}s as well as inconsistent aiming behavior (high variance in parameter $p$, Eq.~(\ref{eq:p})).
+Her ballistic movements were also notably slower: while the other participants' input was 96\% higher in the first \block\ of \golfpart\ than of \refpart\ (due to the lower initial gain function), hers was only 15\% higher in \golfpart\ for that block.
+As a result, while \methodname\ did improve her performance over time, the improvement was markedly slower.
+We exclude that participant from the following analyses (N=10), and take note that movement consistency can play an important role in the improvement rate of \methodname.